Root Institute is offering this residential programme for in-depth study of Buddhist philosophy and psychology.

 Module 2, Part 2: Chapter 7 – 20 Dec to 31 Dec 2018

 Module 3: Chapters 8–10 – 1 Feb to 15 Apr 2019

 The Basic Programme has been specifically designed by Kyabje Lama Zopa Rinpoche, the Spiritual Director of the Foundation for the Preservation of the Mahayana Tradition (FPMT), to provide a balanced approach to the combined academic education and practice of meditation that characterizes the Gelug tradition of Tibetan Buddhism.
 This makes the study and understanding of the philosophical subjects of immediate and practical benefit.
-The Basic Programme has been structured around a schedule of teachings, review classes, meditations and discussion groups alternated with meditation retreats, so as to encourage the integration of the teachings into one's practice with a view to gaining a personal experience of them.
+The Basic Programme has been structured around a schedule of teachings, meditations and discussion groups alternated with meditation retreats, so as to encourage the integration of the teachings into one's practice with a view to gaining a personal experience of them.